 Catherine is a graduate of the University of California, Los Angeles Master of Architecture Program where she received the American Institute of Architecture's Henry Adams Medal and Certificate for Overall Excellence.
 She received a Bachelor of Landscape Architecture from the University of Toronto and is both a licensed architect and landscape architect.

-Catherine is currently a member of the City of Seattle Planning Commission and is the past chairperson of the West Seattle Design Review Board.
+Catherine is past Vice Chair of the City of Seattle Planning Commission and is the past chairperson of the West Seattle Design Review Board.
+She also served on the Mayor's Housing Affordability and Livability Advisory Committee.
 She has lectured extensively and written numerous articles on sustainable community planning, low impact development and landscape architecture.

 To learn more about Catherine's work, we invite you to peruse the following: